 5. Raised Arms Squat

-Raising the arms above water while doing squats will add more weight on legs.
-We can raise our arms high up or simply put them behind our head.
+Raising the arms above water while doing squats will add more weight to the legs.
+We can raise our arms high up or simply put them behind our heads.
 We can also upgrade this variation by holding an object with raised arms.

 6. Squat with Aqua Dumbbells

 We can use the buoyancy of the water to our advantage by performing squats while holding aqua dumbbells or any other floats.
 The downward squat movement will happen against the float, engaging your back leg and upper arm muscles.

 7. Squat on Steps